 The scammer sets up a random mail server and sends an email to Bob with the From address set to alice@acme.com.
 The email says “Hi Bob, our bank details have changed — please send this month’s payment to this new account.”

-Bob's email provider (say Gmail) receives the message.
-It looks at the "From" field and sees alice@acme.com — but it has no way to know this is fake.
-Email was designed in 1982 without any sender verification.
-The "From" address is just text that anyone can fill in, like a return address on an envelope.
+Bob’s email provider (say Gmail) receives the message.
+It looks at the “From” field and sees alice@acme.com — but it has no way to know this is fake.
+Email was invented in the 1980s without any way to verify who really sent a message.
+The “From” address is just text that anyone can type in, like writing any return address on an envelope.

 The email lands in Bob’s inbox looking completely legitimate.
 Bob trusts it, follows the instructions, and loses money.